Xetibo/ReSet-Doc/sections/implementation/technologies.typ

   with them.\
-  Important: The ecosystem is highly dependent on the Linux desktop, which is not always favorable for all tools, for example: .NET MAUI, a very popular user interface toolkit is not usable, as it does not run on the Linux desktop.@maui_discussion
+  Important: The ecosystem is highly dependent on the Linux desktop, which is not always favorable for all tools, for example: .NET MAUI, a very popular user interface toolkit is not usable, as it does not run on the Linux desktop @maui_discussion.
 - *Runtime speed* | weight: low\
   Runtime speed is likely only a concern for the daemon, and even in this case, it is unlikely to be too slow with any modern programming language.